jerome-trc/biomorph/ATTRIB.md

 The GLDEFS for the Armor Bonus were devised by Realm667 user Infirnex.

-The GLDEFS for the Weapon Upgrade Kit were devised by Realm667 user Dreadopp.

 ## Graphics

 The following sprites are edits of the work of id Software LLC: